The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 ## How to update the website
 Your changes are saved every 1 Minute.
 This does not mean that they will appear instantly on the website.
 Currently either Detroyer or Seriphai have to manually update the Github Repository.
 This setup is preferred, because we can then manually resolve merge conflicts if they appear.
-Furthermore, the Website updates
+Furthermore, the Website updates 8pm UTC and 8am UTC.

+> [!help]
+> If you have changes that are desperately needed you can still ping me or Seriphai.
+We will try to periodically Update the main branch so changes are applied.